koka-lang/koka/doc/spec/tour.kk.md

 Koka provides a built-in `vector` type that is backed by a constant sized C array of boxed values.

-Vectors still provide an immutable interface, but are faster that lists for random access.
+Vectors still provide an immutable interface, but are faster than lists for random access.

 When using vectors locally you can 'mutate' them similarly to local variables: